Asian elephants are native to the scrub forests and rain forests of India, Nepal, and parts of Southeast Asia.

 At 6,000 to 13,000 pounds and 7-10 feet high at the shoulder, Asian elephants are among the largest living land animals, but are smaller than their African relatives, with smaller ears and rounded backs.

-Humans have worked with Asian elephants for roughly 5,000 years.
+Humans have worked with Asian elephants for around 5,000 years.
 Today, roughly a third of the world population of this endangered species lives under human care.

 Life of an Asian elephant